david379/DOA_ver1-alpha-/README.md

 # DOA_ver1-alpha-
-Necessary Imports: math, numpy, scipy.fft, pandas, time, scipy.io, soundfile.
+Necessary Imports: math, numpy, scipy.fft, pandas, time, scipy.io, soundfile, pyfftw.
 Please verify that all of those modules are installed.

 The primery function is DOA_ang, while all of the other files are secondary functions required for it to work.
 The function takes no inputs, but assumes the existance of the 3 folders in the repository.
 It assumes that the audio folder contains an audio file named "signal-1.wav' which is a 8-channel 32k sample rate WAV file, which is 50ms long (if it is longer the function takes only the first 50ms and ignores the rest).